 *Represents significance between the number of feeding holes of treated strips and number of feeding holes on control strips at 5 % level (according to t-test)

+Provide notes on the meaning of NS

 Toxicity of extracts of K. senegalensis and T. ementica against C. puncticollis after 24 h, 48 h, and 72 h of exposure.

-In the toxicity assay, significantly higher mortalities were recorded in the water and ethanol extracts of kaya and trichilia roots and leaves.
-In the water extract of kaya roots and leaves at 72 h after treatment, the adjusted mortality at 40 ppm reached 80%, while Trichilia at 40 ppm had 63% and 64% adjusted mortalities.
-The results showed weak toxicities of water extracts at concentrations of 20 ppm, 10 ppm, 5 ppm, and 2.5 ppm, and the positive control (Tables 5&6).
+In the toxicity assay, significantly higher mortalities were recorded for the water and ethanol extracts of kaya and trichilia roots and leaves.
+For the water extract of kaya roots and leaves at 72 h after treatment, the adjusted mortality at 40 ppm reached 80%, while Trichilia at 40 ppm had 63% and 64% adjusted mortalities.
+The results showed weak toxicities????? of water extracts at concentrations of 20 ppm, 10 ppm, 5 ppm, and 2.5 ppm, and the positive control (Tables 5&6).
 At 72 h after treatment, the adjusted mortalities of ethanol extracts of Kaya leaves and root at a concentration of 40 ppm gave 81% and 90% kill; ethanolic extracts of Trichilia leaves and root recorded 69% and 58% adjusted mortalities respectively.
-Contrariwise, the remaining extract concentrations and the positive control showed low toxicities (Tables 7&8).
+Contrariwise????, the remaining extract concentrations and the positive control showed low toxicities (Tables 7&8).
 The efficacy of K. senegalensis in this study could be attributed to the insecticidal action of the secondary metabolites (limonoids) that is found in the stem bark and root.
 This is corroborated by the findings of Baba et al., (2019) that application of Kaya seed extract at (40% w/v) significantly reduced bollworms damage in cotton plants and was as good as the synthetic insecticidal check.
 The presence of Limonoids which are tetra-nor-triterpenes, in extracts of T. emetica is reported to be mainly responsible for the bioactivities including insecticidal activity (Shilaluke and Moteetee, 2022).

 Table 5: Toxicity effect of water extracts (Kaya roots and leaves) against C. puncticollis after 24, 48 and 72 hours of exposure.